 This capstone course is the culminating experience for the M.S. in Data Analytics program.
 The aim of the capstone is to assess students' ability to synthesize and integrate the knowledge and skills they have developed throughout their coursework, rather than introducing new concepts.
 This course is structured to support student success in fulfilling program requirements.

-Select any three graduate-level DAD, IT, or QSO courses (except IT 500 or IT 505)
+Select any three graduate-level IT or QSO courses within the course numbers 500 to 799

 Tuition rates for SNHU's online degree programs are among the lowest in the nation.
 We offer a 25 percent tuition discount for U.S. service members, both full and part time, and the spouses of those on active duty.